JanHendrikVanHeusden/Kute/apidocs/gfm/-kute/nl.kute.asstring.property.ranking/-property-ranking-by-common-names/index.md

 - -
       You are encouraged to roll your own ranking, if you feel like it!
 -
-   Of course it can be combined it with other provided implementations, e.g. [PropertyRankingByLength](../-property-ranking-by-length/index.md) or [PropertyRankingByLength](../-property-ranking-by-length/index.md).
+   Of course it can be combined it with other provided implementations, e.g. [PropertyRankingByStringValueLength](../-property-ranking-by-string-value-length/index.md).

 #### See also